 For the comparison of field-normalized scores across four databases, we used the normalized citation score (NCS) (Waltman, van Eck, van Leeuwen, et al., 2011).
 It is one of the most popular approaches to field-normalize citation counts (van Wijk & Costas-Comesaña, 2012).
 In principle, any other field-normalized indicator could have been used in this study such as percentiles (Bornmann & Williams, 2020).
-The NCS is calculated as follows: the citation count of each paper is divided by the average citation count of similar papers (i.e. the reference set).
-Similar papers are usually defined as papers from the same field, publication year, and document type.
-The NCS is formally defined as with c_i denoting the citation count of a focal paper i and e_i denoting the expected citation rate of similar papers (Lundberg, 2007; Rehn, Kronman, & Wadskog, 2007).
+The NCS is calculated as follows: The citation count of each paper is divided by the average citation count of similar papers (i.e., the reference set).
+Similar papers are defined as papers from the same field, publication year, and document type.
+The NCS is formally defined as with $c_i$ denoting the citation count of a focal paper i and $e_i$ denoting the average citation rate of similar papers (Lundberg, 2007; Rehn, Kronman, & Wadskog, 2007).
 In many cases, papers in the databases are assigned not only to one, but to multiple fields.
 In this case, we calculated several NCS values for each paper.
 To obtain a single NCS for each paper, the multiple NCS values were averaged (Haunschild & Bornmann, 2016).
+Several document types that are treated separately in WoS and Scopus are subsumed in one document type in Dimensions and OpenAlex.
+Thus, the usually poorly cited letters and editorials decrease the expected citation rates and increases the NCS values in Dimensions and OpenAlex compared to WoS and Scopus.